MatsThieme/SnowballEngineTemplate/README.md

 # SnowballEngine

 **SnowballEngine is a 2D TypeScript game engine.**
-It manages scenes, game assets, simulates physics, renders assets, provides a simple structure and more
+It manages scenes, game assets, simulates physics, renders assets, provides a simple structure and more.

 ### setup
 <pre>npm i</pre>